-According to CDC and WHO estimates, there are more than 1.3 million cases worldwide, including more than 356,000 cases and 10,600 deaths reported in the United States.
+According to CDC and WHO estimates, there are more than 5.6 million cases worldwide, including more than 1.7 million cases and 100,000 deaths reported in the United States.

 IDFA recommends members regularly review the most recent guidance issued by the U.S. Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO):